 (Hidden, click for access)

-As you can tell from the chart above, if you’re a risk averse dividend investor, Canada’s pipeline’s are a much more stable bet (although potentially with much less of an upside) over the medium- and long-term.
+As you can tell from the chart above, if you’re a risk averse dividend investor, Canadian pipeline stocks are a much more stable bet (although potentially with much less of an upside) over the medium- and long-term.

-Personally, I was convinced of the value of Canada’s pipelines by the private newsletter that I subscribe to called Dividend Stocks Rock.
 Mike Heroux – the man behind DSR – is a CFA and has been studying Canada’s dividend players for several decades.
 His free webinars on the value of the mid-stream pipeline companies (they’re not building any more of them) versus the mercurial nature of the oil companies themselves really makes sense.
 You can read our full Dividend Stock Rocks review here.

-The Energy Stocks Reality – And Long Term Strength of Energy Dividends
+The Long Term Strength of Energy Stock Dividends

 That sets up a secular and positive trend for traditional oil and gas.
 It is an unfortunate reality.